jasnow/railroader-site/README.markdown

 To install:

-* Use Ruby 2.6.2.
-If you use rbenv: rbenv install 2.6.2
+* Use Ruby 2.7.0-preview1.
+If you use rbenv: rbenv install 2.7.0-preview1
-* To install a bundler that works on this old Ruby: gem install --version 1.17.2 bundler
 * `bundle install` for dependencies

 You also need to set up the "\_deploy" subdirectory so that it is a